-The effects of Botox may last between 6 weeks and 9 months.
+The effects of Botox may last between 6 to 9 months.

-A Botox bladder injection is typically an inpatient, non-surgical procedure, meaning you are admitted to the hospital to receive treatment but no incisions are necessary.
+A Botox bladder injection is typically an outpatient, non-surgical procedure, meaning you are it is performed in the office and does not require any sedation or anesthesia.
 A small telescope is inserted into the bladder through your urethra in order for your doctor to examine the area.
 The Botox injection is administered through a needle that is inserted through the telescope.

-Unless otherwise stated by your doctor, you can eat and drink after the treatment, and you should be able to go home on the same day.
+Unless otherwise stated by your doctor, you can eat and drink after the treatment, and can return to normal activities the same day.

 With the approval of Botox to treat OAB, women now have another option for relief.
-If youve been struggling with overactive bladder or incontinence, were here to help.
-To request an appointment or learn more about our treatments and services, please visit UrogynOrlando.com or call 407-357-0688.
+If you've been struggling with overactive bladder or incontinence, we're here to help.
+To request an appointment or learn more about our treatments and services, please visit YourCentralFloridaDoctor.com/UroGYN or call Call407-303-1380 .